Unitech/pm2/README.md

 # News

 - 0.7.2
-    - harmony
+    - harmony can be enabled [Enabling harmony](#a66)
     - can pass any options to node via PM2_NODE_OPTIONS, configurable via ~/.pm2/custom_options.sh
-    - pid file is written in ~/.pm2/pm2.pid
+    - pid file written in ~/.pm2/pm2.pid
+    - startup script support for CentOS
+    - no daemon option
 - 0.7.1 integrates hardened reload, graceful reload and strengthened process management

 # Readme Contents